 Though polyester is a plastic subset these specific types of bags as a reusable alternative provide much needed functionality for a large fraction of the population as it has a very compact formfactor and is very portable.
 The folded bag is small enough to fit into a person's palm and easily carried in a bag or on the persons transport.
 Not to mention it has a significant weight to strength ratio making it ideal for everyday carry.
 Even as a keychain.

-MACCS' pilot project found that this bag was very welcome by women in households and people generally requested for these bags.
+MACCS' pilot project found that this bag was welcomed by people responsible for shopping in the household and they generally requested for these bags.

 Figure 6 Polyester Compact Bags